 - Identify subtopics within the pillar content.
 Take a look at your pillar content and find opportunities to explore ideas in more detail.
 If there’s a post about email marketing that mentions effective strategies, consider topic clusters that give more details about how to how to improve open rate, how to increase click-through rate, and more.

 - Incorporate keywords once there’s a list of topics.
-Use an SEO tool like Ahrefs to find keywords that have a medium search volume — like 1,500 to 2,000 — and low competition.
+Use an SEO tool like SpyFu to find keywords that have a medium search volume — like 1,500 to 2,000 — and low competition.
 This is your best chance to rank for your chosen keywords.
-Also, use Ahrefs to see what kinds of related questions people search for.
-Use Google’s related keywords section to find new suggestions.
-Using email marketing as an example, this is what you’d see:
+Also, use the SpyFu Related Keywords tool to see what kinds of topical questions people search for.

 - Link to pillar content within your clusters.
 Linking is one of the best ways to drive traffic to your topic clusters.
 When you mention a keyword or introduce a new idea, link to the corresponding topic cluster.

 If you have more than one type of pillar content, create topic clusters that relate to each one.

 Best practices on how to incorporate topic clusters